GerHobbelt/owemdjee/README.md

 - **web scraping** (document extraction, cleaning, metadata extraction, BibTeX, ...)

-    - see investigation notes in Qiqqa docs
+    (see also investigation notes in Qiqqa docs)

     - **cURL** [📁](../../thirdparty/curl) [🌐](https://github.com/GerHobbelt/thirdparty-curl) -- the ubiquitous [libcurl](http://curl.haxx.se/libcurl).
     - **libcpr** [📁](./libcpr) [🌐](https://github.com/GerHobbelt/cpr) -- wrapper library for cURL.
 C++ Requests is a simple wrapper around [libcurl](http://curl.haxx.se/libcurl) inspired by the excellent [Python Requests](https://github.com/kennethreitz/requests) project.
 Despite its name, libcurl's easy interface is anything but, and making mistakes misusing it is a common source of error and frustration.
 Using the more expressive language facilities of C++11, this library captures the essence of making network calls into a few concise idioms.
     - **extract** [📁](../../thirdparty/extract) [🌐](https://github.com/GerHobbelt/thirdparty_extract)